Ananya A. Joshi

 πŸ“• AI for Social Good in Public Health which used a follow-along Colab notebook to demonstrate statistical properties of data streams like nonstationarity, nosiness, and weekday effects and walkthrough methods to process data with these properties.

-Please contact me if you would like to use this activity in your teaching.
+Please contact me if you would like to use these activities!

 Additional Highlights